The Last Days: The Ascension of Christ (In Like Manner)

 • Php 2:9-11 KJV Wherefore God also hath highly exalted him, and given him a name which is above every name: 10 That at the name of Jesus every knee should bow, of things in heaven, and things in earth, and things under the earth; 11 And that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father.

-The Father highly exalted Him in recognition of His triumph over the Death and Sin.
+The Father highly exalted Him in recognition of His triumph over sin and 'the death'.

-The Cloud of the Lord and the Ascension
+The Ascension and the Cloud of the Lord

 The Old Covenant 'Cloud of the Lord'